 An applicant for a resident lifetime license must have been a resident for at least 12 months or must be a dependent of a resident.

-A nonresident student who is enrolled in a high school, college or university within the state is entitled to a resident fishing, hunting or combination license.
+A nonresident student who is enrolled in a high school, college or university within the state is entitled to an annual resident fishing, hunting or combination license.